lfenzo/Impostor.jl/docs/src/developer_guide.md

 In order to add new data files, contents or providers, carefully follow the same directory structure described in the previous section paying attention to the format of the `HEADER.txt` file.
 Some of the scenarios you will find while adding new data to the archive are shown below:
 - **Incrementing existing locale files**: corresponds to the simplest case, just add new rows to the respective `.csv` file.
-Typically, to ease navigation for users adding new data, the `.csv` are usually sorted by some of its columns, make your changes so that this property is kept in the modified file.
+Typically, to ease navigation for users adding new data, the `.csv` are usually sorted by some of its columns, make your changes so that this property remains valid in the modified file.
 - **Adding new contents or providers**: in both cases the creation of a new directory/set of directories is needed.
-Although this my be slightly subjective, try to do it so that the new set of directories resambles the current organization structure in `data/`.
+Although this my be slightly subjective, try to do it so that the new set of directories resambles the current organization structure in `data/` (when in doubt reach out via GitHub so we can discuss the best organization for the files).
+    - Make sure that a set of unit tests exist for the new content in order to ensure its consistency, place the implementation under the `tests/data_integrity/` directory in a file called `test_<your provider>.jl`
+    - If your data requires any kind of restriction (*e.g.* a certain column may only contain a restricted set of values), register such restrictions in the `src/relation_restrictions.jl` file.

 ## Adding New Functions

 Some guide-lines on adding new generator-functions are:
 1. Make sure that that contents required for the new generator-function are available under the data archive in `src/data/`.
 If not, then proceed to the previous section on adding new data.
-1. Use exclusively the [`Impostor._load!`](@ref) to interact with the data archive.
+1. Use *exclusively* the [`Impostor._load!`](@ref) function to interact with the data archive.
 In order to manipulate the dataframe(s) according to your needs, the functions exported by [DataFrames.jl](https://dataframes.juliadata.org/stable/lib/functions/) should suffice most use cases.
+If you need other package(s) to manipulate the dataframes in order to get the desired output, file an issue explaining the situation and we will discuss the addition of a new dependency.
 1. Add the new generator-function to the `export` list in the `src/Impostor.jl` in the appropriate Provider grouping.
 Make sure to add it in alphabetical order in each group.
-1. Add docstrings with examples, when possible.
+1. Add docstrings with examples, when possible/applicable.

 ## Testing Philosophy